Finland's relations and development cooperation in Mozambique

 Outcomes of Finland’s development cooperation with Mozambique in 2021–2024

-In 2021–2024, Finland will direct the majority of its bilateral funding to measures that support education and develop good governance.
+In 2021-2024, Finland's bilateral development cooperation will focus mainly on supporting the education sector and developing good governance, gender equality and crisis resilience.
 Bilateral funding will also be used to advance the rights of women and girls and to promote opportunities in the private sector.
 The proposed support to Mozambique in 2021–2024 is EUR 58 million.

 Finland’s Country Programme for Development Cooperation in Mozambique (PDF, 953 KB)